flopcat/streamlogin/README.md

   "mystream": {
     "password": "mypassword",
     "link": "http://5.6.7.8:8000/stream",
-    "text": "mp3 stream"
+    "text": "mp3 stream",
+    "rel": "audio"
   }
 }
 ```

 The username and password probably do not need to be as secure, but keep
 discretion, security and useablity in mind.
+If you are using the desktop
+client, consider making this an empty dictionary (`{ }`) instead.

-Run the server on a node server in the cloud.
+Run the server on a node server in the cloud, or on a local box.

 >cd node

->node server.js
+>node server.js \[*myport* (optional)\]

-Logging in with the correct username and password will display the configured
+Opening your browser and logging in with the correct username and password
-url.
+will display the configured url.

 The url can be changed live by making a POST request to
 `http://myserver.somewhere/urlAssignSecret', with the following (example) data: